-Potatoes are the most consumed vegetable in America but that doesn’t stop throngs of tater haters, who malign them as starchy and fattening.
-Our panel of experts want to shine up spuds’ reputation.
+Potatoes are the most consumed vegetable in America, but that doesn’t stop throngs of tater haters, who malign them as starchy and fattening.
+So are potatoes healthy?
+5/5 nutrition experts say yes — and want to shine up spuds’ reputation.

 “It is a pity that potatoes got a bad reputation for being fattening, because potatoes are a very nutritious, satiating and low-calorie food,” says Trudy Voortman, nutrition scientist at Erasmus Medical Center in the Netherlands.
 And a 2014 study also found that potatoes don’t, in fact cause weight gain.
 “When prepared in a healthful manner there is no reason to not eat potatoes regularly,” says study author Britt Burton-Freeman, PhD, director of the Center for Nutrition Research at Illinois Institute of Technology.

 That’s providing, of course, you don’t turn the potato into a French fry, a chip or a boat for bacon, butter and cream.
 “Yes to potatoes, but be careful of the company they keep,” says David Katz, MD, director of the Yale University Prevention Research Center.

 Bare naked, a medium plain white potato has 36% of your daily vitamin C, 27% of your potassium and 14% of your fiber.
 “Spare yourself the work of peeling,” Voortman suggests, since the skins are extra nutritious.
 (No, these potato skins are not the same as the kind you see on a menu.)